FelixOnline/v2/content/articles/2011-10-13-measuring-solar-neutrinos.md

 subtitle: >
   Experiment reveals accuracy of new solar neutrino data
 date: "2011-10-13 21:36:14 +0100"

 # Attributes from Felix Online V1
 id: "1508"
 old_path: /science/1508/measuring-solar-neutrinos
 aliases:
  - /science/1508/measuring-solar-neutrinos
+imported: true
+comments:
+ - Lc would be the proper time seen by an obevesrr travelling on the beam of light the shortest time to travel a distance L I do know the standard  proper time  definition But for all practical purposes my use is not bad thereBy the other hand I agree with  about your critics on the other side I read my Master thesis on neutrinos last October but I did not focus on Supernova neutrinos just reading on it in the last days I was more general and I did a general review on neutrino Physics Yeah it is the density during the collapse and the increasingly high density what somehow ties photons with a blockout   Perhaps I should have not gone deeper on the Supernova issue but indeed I remember that the time of flight calculation I did was suggested in some of my books on neutrinos I will fix it  I had other two mistakes I had to fix too I was doing and I am yet a crash course on SR in order to pave the path into a more ambitious plan for my blog discuss Physics and Mathematics at higher level Thank y

 # Article Taxonomies
 categories:
  - science
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true